 Fair Queen & Court

-Troy Fair will be holding its opening ribbon cutting ceremony on Sunday, July 23, 2017 at 7:00 PM location Pavillion in the lower meadow, Immediately following the opening ceremony, we will be hosting the annual Troy Fair Queen Pageant.
-The contestants will be introduced by the Master of Ceremonies, Shane Wilbur and escorted by her parents or custodian(s).
-She will be judged prior to introduction by a panel of 3 judges on a prepared essay, a personal interview and knowledge of the Troy Fair and how agriculture plays an important role in our community.
-Her poise, appearance and professionalism are essential to the crowning of the 2017 Queen.
+Troy Fair will be holding its opening ribbon cutting ceremony on Sunday, July 26, 2020 at 7:00 PM located under the pavillion in the lower meadow.
+Immediately following the opening ceremony, we will be hosting the annual Troy Fair Queen Pageant.
+The contestants will be introduced by the Master of Ceremonies, Shane Wilbur and escorted by their parents or guardian(s).
+They will be judged prior to introduction by a panel of 3 judges on a prepared essay, a personal interview, and knowledge of the Troy Fair and how agriculture plays an important role in our community.
+Their poise, appearance, and professionalism are essential to the crowning of the 2020 Queen.

-Once crowned, she will be a representative of the Troy Fair as well as those chosen 1st and 2nd alternates.
-We are encouraging all contestants to stay throughout the week, being ambassadors of the fair.
+Once crowned, the queen will be a representative of the Troy Fair as well as those chosen as 1st and 2nd alternates.
+We are encouraging all contestants to stay throughout the week, to be ambassadors of the fair.
 Their duties will be abundant.
 Welcoming fair goers, making daily announcements, participating in daily activities, escorting dignitaries through the fair, and helping in the fair office, will be just some of the responsibilities expected of the queen and her court.

 The qualifications for Troy Fair Queen are as follows:

 - Live in or attend a school in Bradford County.

 - Be at least 16 years old before June 1st, 2020 and not over 20 years old by June 1st, 2020.